Outlast 2: Plot

-Blake leaves Temple Gate for the mines but instead ends up in the forests occupied by the syphilis-infected 'Scalled' who were cast out from Temple Gate.
-He is captured by the Scalled's dwarfish leader Laird Byron and his hulking mount Nick Tremblay, who believe he is the Scalled Messiah.
-Blake eventually escapes after Laird's followers kill him and Nick.
+Throughout his journey, Blake is repeatedly assaulted by the blinding light and suffers from increasingly disturbing hallucinations of his childhood's Catholic High school St. Sybil, while pursued by a demon.
+The hallucinations gradually reveal the events surrounding the apparent suicide of the Langermanns' childhood friend Jessica Gray.
+It is ultimately revealed that Jessica was molested and murdered by their music teacher, Father Loutermilch, who manipulated Blake into keeping quiet about the incident while making it look like Jessica had hanged herself, and the demon chasing Blake is a twisted version of Loutermilch.

-Throughout his journey, Blake is repeatedly assaulted by flashes of light and suffers from increasingly disturbing hallucinations of his Catholic elementary school while pursued by a demon.
-The hallucinations gradually reveal the events surrounding the apparent suicide of Blake and Lynn's childhood friend, Jessica Gray.
-It is ultimately revealed that Jessica was molested and murdered by their music teacher, Father Loutermilch, who manipulated Blake into keeping quiet about the incident while making it look like she had hanged herself, and the demon chasing Blake is a twisted version of the priest.
-Blake also finds a document revealing that the Murkoff Corporation is the cause for everyone's insanity due to an experimental mind control station hidden deep in the mountains, which is also responsible for the flashes of light.
+Blake leaves the town for the mines, but ends up by accident in the forest occupied by the syphilis-infected 'Scalled', who were cast out from Temple Gate.
+He is captured by the Scalled's abusive, dwarfish leader Laird Byron and his hulking mount Nick Tremblay, who believe he is the Scalled's Messiah.
+Blake eventually escapes when Laird's and Nick's followers betray and kill them.
+He also finds a document revealing that the Murkoff Corporation is responsible for everyone's insanity in the region due to an experimental mind control station hidden deep in the mountains, which is also the cause of the blinding light seen by Blake.

-Reaching the mines, Blake enters the Heretics' underground temple and finds Lynn visibly pregnant during a Heretic ritual.
-Knoth's cult also reach the mines and kill the Heretics, allowing the pair to flee.
-As dawn breaks, a freak lightning storm begins to destroy the town.
-Marta reappears and attacks Blake and Lynn, but a cross toppled by lightning from a chapel in the distance impales her.
-Taking shelter from the storm, Lynn gives birth but dies in the process and Blake blacks out holding the newborn, implied to be a hallucination by Lynn's last words and the baby's lack of a shadow.
+Reaching the mines, Blake enters the Heretics' underground temple and finds Lynn visibly pregnant during a ritual.
+Knoth's cult also reach the mines to kill the Heretics, which allows the couple to flee.
+As dawn breaks, a lightning storm begins to destroy the town.
+Marta reappears and attacks the couple, but is fatally impaled with a cross toppled from a chapel in the distance.
+Taking shelter, Lynn gives birth but dies in the process and Blake blacks out holding the newborn—implied to be a hallucination by Lynn's last words and the baby's lack of a shadow.
+Knoth greets Blake as he wakes up and implores him to kill the child before slitting his own throat.

-Knoth greets Blake as he wakes up.
-He claims that he had to kill all of his followers, and implores Blake to kill the child before slitting his own throat.
-As Blake walks outside, he finds that Knoth's followers have committed mass suicide via poisoning in preparation for the apocalypse.
-The sun grows brighter and Blake is engulfed by the light.
-He has a final vision of chasing Jessica through the school; when he catches her, she promises that she will never let him go, and they start praying.
+As Blake walks outside, he finds that Knoth's followers have committed mass suicide via poisoning.
+The sun grows brighter, and Blake hallucinates being engulfed by its light.
+He has a final vision of chasing Jessica through the school; when Blake finds her, Jessica promises that she will never let him go, and they start praying.